BiAPoL/blog/docs/mara_lampert/getting_started_with_mambaforge_and_python/readme.md

 > **_Note:_** This is an update of a [previous Blogpost](https://biapol.github.io/blog/johannes_mueller/anaconda_getting_started/Readme.html) written by [Johannes](https://biapol.github.io/blog/johannes_mueller/Readme.html).

-**Why do we need Mamba to use Python?**
+**Why do we need Conda to use Python?**

 __Python__ is a programming language which is easy to learn and very important in scientific data analysis nowadays.

-__Mamba__ is a __package manager__ which can be used with Python.
+__Conda__ is a __package manager__ which can be used with Python.
 It is a software allowing to install other software.
-Read more about Mamba [here](https://focalplane.biologists.com/2022/12/08/managing-scientific-python-environments-using-conda-mamba-and-friends/).
+Read more about Conda [here](https://focalplane.biologists.com/2022/12/08/managing-scientific-python-environments-using-conda-mamba-and-friends/).

 ## Installation of Miniforge
 Here, I am going to show how to install Miniforge.
 It comes with everything you need and downloads it from a community-driven open source software provider called  [conda-forge](https://conda-forge.org/).